The Market for Lemons

+"The Market for 'Lemons': Quality Uncertainty and the Market Mechanism" is a widely cited seminal paper in the field of economics which explores the concept of asymmetric information in markets.
+The paper was written in 1970 by George Akerlof and published in the Quarterly Journal of Economics.
+The paper's theory has since been applied to many types of markets.

-The Market for Lemons: Quality Uncertainty and the Market Mechanism is a widely-cited 1970 paper by economist George Akerlof which examines how the quality of goods traded in a market can degrade in the presence of information asymmetry between buyers and sellers, leaving only "lemons" behind.
+Akerlof examines how the quality of goods traded in a market can degrade in the presence of information asymmetry between buyers and sellers, which ultimately leaves goods that are found to be defective after purchase in the market, noted by the term 'lemon' in the title of the paper.
 In American slang, a lemon is a car that is found to be defective after it has been bought.

+Akerlof's theory of the "Market for Lemons" paper applies to markets with information asymmetry, focusing on the used car market.
+Information asymmetry within the market relates to the seller having more information about the quality of the car as opposed to the buyer, creating adverse selection.
+Adverse selection is a phenomenon where sellers are not willing to sell high quality goods at the lower prices buyers are willing to pay, with the result that buyers get lower quality goods.
+This can lead to a market collapse due to the lower equilibrium price and quantity of goods traded in the market than a market with perfect information.

-Suppose buyers cannot distinguish between a high-quality car (a "peach") and a "lemon".
+Suppose buyers cannot distinguish between a high-quality car (a "peach") and a low-quality car (a "lemon").
 Then they are only willing to pay a fixed price for a car that averages the value of a "peach" and "lemon" together (pavg).
 But sellers know whether they hold a peach or a lemon.
 Given the fixed price at which buyers will buy, sellers will sell only when they hold "lemons" (since plemon < pavg) and they will leave the market when they hold "peaches" (since ppeach > pavg).
 Eventually, as enough sellers of "peaches" leave the market, the average willingness-to-pay of buyers will decrease (since the average quality of cars on the market decreased), leading to even more sellers of high-quality cars to leave the market through a positive feedback loop.
 Thus the uninformed buyer's price creates an adverse selection problem that drives the high-quality cars from the market.
 Adverse selection is a market mechanism that can lead to a market collapse.

 Akerlof's paper shows how prices can determine the quality of goods traded on the market.
 Low prices drive away sellers of high-quality goods, leaving only lemons behind.
 In 2001, Akerlof, along with Michael Spence, and Joseph Stiglitz, jointly received the Nobel Memorial Prize in Economic Sciences, for their research on issues related to asymmetric information.